What's in your anti-AOG Box? You know, that

 a little red ooze under the caliper area on the ramp?)
 With these lightweight

 puppies on board, it's just a couple hour delay at worst.
-Check out some of the
+Also add a set of

 latest Fluorosilicone O-Ring PNs